Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

 \begin{lemma} Under assumption~\ref{a1},

 where $\alpha$ is the smallest angle between stable and unstable subspace on the attractor. \end{lemma}

-\begin{remark*} This lemma can be generalized in several ways: $\alpha$ can be replaced by some kind of averages instead of the lower bound; assumption~\ref{a1} can also be replaced by more general models. \end{remark*}
+\begin{remark*} (1) Here $\|\Phi_uX\|$ is an estimation of the magnitude of the true sensitivity.
+(2) This lemma can be generalized in several ways, for example, $\alpha$ can be replaced by some kind of average instead of the lower bound, assumption~\ref{a1} can also be replaced by more general models. \end{remark*}

-\begin{proof} By assumption, $X(U)$ and $J_u$ have the same distribution for all $U$, hence
+\begin{proof} By assumption, $X(U)$ and $\Phi_u$ have the same distribution for all $U$, hence